MillionLinesOfCode/javapenalty/README.md

 # javapenalty: What is it?
 A simple football penalty shootout game written in the Java programming language.

-The user will choose their favourite football player, who takes the penalty, and the goalkeeper who attempts to save the shot from the user, both from a list of players.
+Select your favourite player from a list of five players.

-The goalkeeper will, however, not be playable.
+Select a goalkeeper from a list of five keepers.

+Choose where you want to shoot the ball.

+A number (between 1 and 6) is randomly generated to determine where the keeper will dive.

+If the goalkeeper guesses it right he saves the shot, else you score!

-The player will get 5 chances to score(or miss!).
+The player will get a total of 5 chances to score(or miss!).

 # Usage
 To run the program, first switch to the Demo-1 branch.